mjahanshahi/mls-new/content/expertise/minor-elements.md

 - Norgate, T. E. and Jahanshahi, S.  (2010).
 Low grade ores - smelt, leach or concentrate?
 Minerals Engineering; 23 (2), 65-73.

 ## All Publications
+- R.C.
+West, A.R.
+Gee, S. Sun and S. Jahanshahi; Removal of radioactive impurities from a copper ore or copper concentrate during or after smelting; Australian Patent, WO14/040,140, 2014.

 -	Wright S, Sun S, Jahanshahi S. Development of a Suitable Slag Practice for Valorization of Fluorine-Containing Slags.
 J Sustain Metall [Internet].
 2017;3(3):515–27.
 Available from: http://link.springer.com/10.1007/s40831-017-0119-3

-=	Somerville, M., Davidson, R., Wright, S., and Jahanshahi, S.; Liquidus- and Primary-Phase Determinations of Slags Used in the Processing of Spent Pot Lining, Journal of Sustainable Metallurgy, 2016, December, pp. 1-9, DOI: 10.1007/s40831-016-0109-x
+=	Somerville, M., Davidson, R., Wright, S., and Jahanshahi, S.; Liquidus- and Primary-Phase Determinations of Slags Used in the Processing of Spent Pot Lining, Journal of Sustainable Metallurgy, 2016, December, 1-9, DOI: 10.1007/s40831-016-0109-x

 - Chen, C., Zhang, L., Jahanshahi, S. (2010) Thermodynamic modeling of arsenic in copper smelting processes.
 Metallurgical and Materials Transactions B, 41(6), 1175-1185.

 - Chen, C., Zhang, L., Wright, S., and Jahanshahi, S. (2006) Thermodynamic modelling of minor elements in copper smelting processes.
 In: F. Kongoli, and R. G. Reddy; Sohn International Symposium on Advanced Processing of Metals and Materials: Principles, Technologies and Industrial Practices, 335-348.

-- Maroufi, S., Ciezki, G., Jahanshahi, S. and Ostrovski, O., Characterisation and reduction of ironstone ore by CO gas, Mineral Processing and Extractive Metallurgy (TIMM C), 2016, 125:2, pp. 95-102, DOI: 10.1080/03719554.2016.1160608
+- Maroufi, S., Ciezki, G., Jahanshahi, S. and Ostrovski, O., Characterisation and reduction of ironstone ore by CO gas, Mineral Processing and Extractive Metallurgy (TIMM C), 2016, 125:2, 95-102, DOI: 10.1080/03719554.2016.1160608.

 - Maroufi, S., Ciezki, G., Jahanshahi, S. and Ostrovski, O., Carbothermal Reduction of Iron and Silicon Oxides in Ironstone Ore, Mineral Processing and Extractive Metallurgy (TIMM C), 2016, 125:2, 86-94, DOI: 10.1080:037195532.2016.1156800.